kujirahand/llm-client-chrome-extension/README.md

 - **Automatic CORS handling**: Resolves connection issues using Chrome extension permissions
 - Simple chat interface
 - Chat history preservation
+- When you launch the extension with text selected on a web page, the selected text will be inserted into the chat input.
 - **Multilingual support**: Japanese and English UI

 ## Install